casangi/casadocs/markdown/imaging/synthesis-imaging/wide-field-imaging-full-primary-beam.md

 **usepointing**: When set to *True*, the antenna pointing vectors are fetched from the POINTING sub-table.
 When set to *False* (the default), the vectors are determined from the FIELD sub-table, effectively disabling correction of antenna pointing errors.

 **pointingoffsetsigdev**: When correcting for pointing errors, the first value given in the *pointingoffsetsigdev* task is the size in arcsec of the bin used to discover antenna grouping for which phase gradients are computed.
 A compute for a new phase gradient is triggered for a bin if the length of the mean pointing vector of the antennas in the bin changes by more than the second value.
-The default value of this parameter is \\], due a programmatic constraint.
-If run with this value, it will internally pick [\[600,600\] and exercise the option of using large tolerances (10arcmin) on both axes.
+The default value of this parameter is \[\], due a programmatic constraint.
+If run with this value, it will internally pick [\[600,600\]]{.error} and exercise the option of using large tolerances (10arcmin) on both axes.
 Please choose a setting explicitly for runs that need to use this parameter.

 <div class="alert alert-warning">
 **WARNING**: Heterogeneous pointing corrections have been implemented in support of the VLA Sky Survey.
-This option is available only for *gridder=\'awproject\'* and has been validated primarily with VLASS on-the-fly mosaic data where POINTING subtables have been modified after the data are recorded.
+This option is available only for *gridder='awproject'* and has been validated primarily with VLASS on-the-fly mosaic data where POINTING subtables have been modified after the data are recorded.
 The use of pointing corrections is currently unverified for general VLA and ALMA data, so users should use these parameters at their discretion.
 </div>

 A description of the algorithm that handles the antenna pointing corrections for the AW-Projection algorithm in CASA can be found in [CASA memo 11](https://casa.nrao.edu/casadocs-devel/stable/memo-series/casa-memos/heterogeneous_pointing_corrections_memo11.pdf).The implementation of heterogeneous antenna pointing corrections was driven by requirements for the VLA Sky Survey (VLASS).
 Additional testing of Wideband Mosaic Imaging and Pointing Corrections can be found in this [Knowledgebase article](https://casa.nrao.edu/casadocs-devel/stable/memo-series/casa-knowledgebase/wideband-mosaic-imaging-and-pointing-corrections-for-the-vla-sky-survey).